 Students are required to complete ED 5466 (Student Teaching in Secondary and Special Education).
 Half the semester will be in a regular classroom and the other half in a special education setting, with the two experiences also arranged so that one will be in a grade 7-9 classroom and the other in a grade 10-12 classroom.
-Student teaching must take place within three years of graduation from Mount Saint Mary College.
+Completion of edTPA, an electronic portfolio assessment, during student teaching is a program requirement.